-- What does condition (8.11) tell us about exponential discounting? - The necessary condition (8.11) for time-consistency is satisfied by geometric discounting, i.e. by $D(i) = \beta^i$ - But: geometric discounting is not necessary for time-consistency, it is only sufficient - In plain words: geometric discounting implies time consistency, but it is not needed - see next figure for examples
+8.3.4 What does condition (8.11) tell us about exponential discounting?

+- The necessary condition (8.11) for time-consistency is satisfied by geometric discounting, i.e. by D (i) = βi - Geometric discounting is sufficient for time-consistent behaviour - But: geometric discounting is not necessary for time-consistency - In plain words: geometric discounting implies time consistency, but it is not needed - There are many other examples for discounting that yields time-consistent behaviour - see next figure for examples

-Figure 44 Non-exponential discount functions which imply time-consistent behaviour (all satisfying (8.11))
+Figure 43 Non-exponential discount functions which imply time-consistent behaviour (all satisfying (8.11))

-8.3.4 Where does time-inconsistency come from?
+8.3.5 Where does time-inconsistency come from?

-- Time consistent behaviour occurs in section 8.2 because - moving forward one period implies a multiplication of all terms in utility function by $\beta^{-1}$ - this does not change relative weight attached to instantaneous (marginal) utilities - moving back and forth in time does not change intertemporal preferences - Time inconsistent behaviour occurs in section 8.3 because - moving forward one period can NOT be represented by a multiplication with a constant - relative weight attached to instantaneous (marginal) utilities changes - intertemporal preferences changes when time goes by - Most simple example - Present bias parameter $\delta$ in - " $\delta\beta$ -" or "Laibson-preferences" as just seen
+- Time consistent behaviour occurs in section 8.2 because - moving forward one period implies a multiplication of all terms in utility function by β^{-1} - this does not change relative weight attached to instantaneous (marginal) utilities - moving back and forth in time does not change intertemporal preferences - Time inconsistent behaviour occurs in section 8.3 because - moving forward one period can NOT be represented by a multiplication with a constant - relative weight attached to instantaneous (marginal) utilities changes - intertemporal preferences changes when time goes by - Most simple example - Present bias parameter δ in - " $\delta\beta$ -" or "Laibson-preferences" as just seen